 The award honors Mrs. Khan’s legacy and her generous spirit.
 Moreover, the goal of the award is to support artists who either live in or originate from Pakistan.
 As long as you self-identify as a Pakistani artist, an artist originating from Pakistan, or with roots in Pakistan, you are eligible to participate.

 • Poetry must be original and unpublished and may be on any topic and in any form (no translations).
 We prefer poetry that focuses on language to evoke feeling.
-We want you to show us your passion and resilience, your courage, your unique view of the world.
+We want you to show us your passion and resilience, your courage, and your unique view of the world.

-• All submissions will be considered for publication in Papercuts, a publication of Desi Writers’ Lounge.
+• All submissions will be considered for publication in Papercuts, the literary magazine of Desi Writers’ Lounge.

 • The recipient of the prize is chosen by the award founders.
 All submissions are judged by a jury that will be evolving on a yearly basis.